hunterxa/fetch-take-home/README.md

 adoption.
 ### Technology
 The project was built mainly in React and CSS with React Router for routing between pages.
+All data is pulled from the fetch-take-home API.

 ## User flow
 When the user loads the site, they should be greeted with a home/login page.
 The user should